krammersf/42-pipex/README.md

 ## Concepts

 1. **Subprocesses:** Let's work with different processes.
-One for the first command to be executed, and one to the second.For this, we will use the `fork()` function that creates a child process.
+One for the first command to be executed, and one for the second.
+For this, we will use the `fork()` function that creates a child process.
 2. **Pipes:** To connect the processes, let's use pipes.
-Pipes are bufffers that allow communication between processes.
+Pipes are buffers that allow communication between processes.
 To create a pipe, we use the `pipe()` function.
-3. **Redirection:** To redirect the input and output of the processes, we will use the `dup2()` function.It receives two file descriptors as a parameter, and causes the file descriptor received as a second parameter to be a copy of the file descriptor received as the first parameter.
-Thus, we can redirect the input and exit of the processes to the pipes.
+3. **Redirection:** To redirect the input and output of the processes, we will use the dup2() function.
+It receives two file descriptors as a parameter and causes the file descriptor received as the second parameter to be a copy of the file descriptor received as the first parameter.
+Thus, we can redirect the input and output of the processes to the pipes.
 4. **Execution of commands:** To execute the commands, we will use the `execve()` function.
 It receives as parameters the path of the executable file, a string array with the command arguments.
 With this, in the command being called, the process that called it is replaced by the command process.

 ## How it works